grimandgreedy/aria2tui/README.md

 Some things that should be mentioned:

  - Realistically Aria2TUI will currently only work in a UNIX (linux, macos) environment.
- - When retrying a download it will readd the download information.
  - If you are performing bulk operations and the downloads are changing state rapidly--e.g., hundreds of images are changing from active/waiting to completed--it is recommended to stop the auto-refresh and operate on a static list.
     - This can be done by either:
       - exiting to the main menu ('q') and going to "View Downloads"; or